xaya/xaya_docs/games.md

 most efficient solution, as the exact nature of the undo data can be optimised for the particular game.

-This approach is employed, for instance, by Bitcoin Core to handle changes to the UTXO set during reorgs.
+This approach is employed by Bitcoin Core to handle changes to the UTXO set during reorgs.